Home Heat Pump Guide

 The Consent Form

 You will need to sign a property owner consent form confirming you agree to the application and that the information is accurate.
-Your installer will provide this — it is a simple document.
-Read it carefully and ensure the details are correct before signing.
+Your installer will provide this — read it carefully and ensure the details are correct before signing.

 Step 4: Ofgem Reviews and Issues a Voucher